coolwonny/Project-Catalogue/Nanodegrees.md

     - [Data Modeling with Postgres](): Model user activity data to create a database and ETL pipline in Postgres for a music streaming app.
 Define FACT and Dimension tables and insert data into new tables.

     - [Data Modeling with Apache Cassandra](): Model event data to create a non-relational database and ETL pipline for a music streaming app.
-Define queries and tables for a database built using Apache assandra.
+Define queries and tables for a database built using Apache Cassandra.

 - **Cloud Data Warehouses**

-    - [Data Infrastructure on the Cloud](): Build an ETL pipeline that extracts data from S3, stages them in Rdshift, and transforms data into a set of dimensional tables for the analytics team.
+    - [Data Infrastructure on the Cloud](): Build an ETL pipeline that extracts data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for the analytics team.

 - **Data Lakes with Spark**